maxim-torba/ad-site/README.md

 # ad-site
-Test job from "software Giraffe" company
+Test job from "GiraffeSoftware" company

 This is ad-site buit on React and Bootstrap.
 Try on [http://ad-site.surge.sh/](http://ad-site.surge.sh/)